yokolet/dazzling-leaves/explanations.md

     5. If not, shfts the search window by 1
     6. Repeats 2-4 by the end

-- A reason behind the solution
+- Reasons behind the solution

     Under an assumption that all input characters are ASCII, those can fit in a list of length 256.
 No matter how long the string is, the frequency list